fdilke/bewl/README.md

 # Intended applications

+- Explore music theory via the triadic topos (see []The Topos of Music](http://link.springer.com/book/10.1007%2F978-3-0348-8141-8))
+- Explore parity in other topoi (as it's so poorly understood for sets).
+Easier now that the "topos of permutations" is implemented.
 - Explore the topos of graphs.
 Bewl will let us talk about graphs as if they were sets
 - Explore fuzzy sets (using the more careful definition that makes them into a topos)
-- Explore parity in other topoi (as it's so poorly understood for sets).
-Easier now that the "topos of permutations" is implemented.
 - Explore Lawvere-Tierney topologies (and perhaps save [these](http://www.math.uchicago.edu/~may/VIGRE/VIGRE2007/REUPapers/FINALFULL/Bartlett.pdf)
 [poor](http://user.cs.tu-berlin.de/~noll/ToposOfTriads.pdf) music theorists from having to calculate them by hand)